Docusign: History

-DocuSign ranked number 6 on Fast Company's Most Innovative Enterprise Tech Companies of 2022.
+Docusign ranked number 6 on Fast Company's Most Innovative Enterprise Tech Companies of 2022, with an overall market share of 61%.

-On June 21, 2022, DocuSign announced that Daniel Springer had agreed to step aside as Chief Executive Officer.
-Effective immediately, Chairman of the Board Mary Agnes "Maggie" Wilderotter was appointed interim CEO to help the senior executive team drive improved execution in all phases of the company's business.
+On June 21, 2022, Daniel Springer was replaced as CEO by Mary Agnes "Maggie" Wilderotter, and later Allan Thygesen as CEO on September 22, 2022.

-DocuSign announced on September 22, 2022, that Allan Thygesen as its new CEO.
-Prior to his tenure, Thygesen was an executive at Google.
 Thygesen assumed office on October 10.

+In April 2024, the company announced a significant expansion of its company strategy, opening up a new SaaS category — Intelligent Agreement Management — and launching Docusign IAM, an Intelligent Agreement Management platform and new line-of-business-focused applications to lead that category.

 Funding

-In 2004, DocuSign raised $4.6 million in a Series A financing from Ignition Partners and Frazier Technology Ventures.
-In 2006, Sigma Partners led Series A1 and Series B financings, becoming the largest shareholder, a position it held at the time of the IPO, with returns over $700 million.
-Between 2006 and 2009 DocuSign raised $30 million that allowed the firm to add corporate clients and process 48 million signatures.
+In 2004, Docusign raised $4.6 million from Ignition Partners and Frazier Technology Ventures.
+In 2006, Sigma Partners became the largest shareholder, a position it held at the time of the IPO, with returns over $700 million.
+Between 2006 and 2009 Docusign raised $30 million that allowed the firm to add corporate clients and process 48 million signatures.

-In July 2012, DocuSign raised $47.5 million in venture funding from investors including Kleiner Perkins Caufield & Byers; the round later grew closer to $56 million.
+In July 2012, Docusign raised $47.5 million in venture funding from investors including Kleiner Perkins Caufield & Byers; the round later grew closer to $56 million.
 In March 2014, the company announced it had raised $85 million in a new funding round.
 Though unconfirmed, The Wall Street Journal reported the round was based on a company valuation of $1.6 billion.

 In May 2015, the company announced it had raised $233 million in a new funding round, with some estimating a $3 billion company valuation.

-In 2018, the company announced plans for an initial public offering on the NASDAQ, with the goal of raising up to $543 million when the company goes public.
-Neither the original founders nor current CEO Daniel Springer were major shareholders at that time.
+In 2018, the company announced plans for an initial public offering on the Nasdaq, The IPO was completed on April 27, in which the company raised $543 million.
+Neither the original founders nor CEO Daniel Springer were major shareholders at that time.
 Former CEO Keith Krach was the largest individual shareholder at 5.5%, about 8.5 million shares at the time of the IPO.
-Venture capital firms Sigma Partners, Ignition Partners, and now-defunct company Frazier Technology Ventures were the largest shareholders.
+Venture capital firms Sigma Partners, Ignition Partners, and now-defunct company Frazier Technology Ventures were the largest non-individual shareholders.